DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/06-part2.md

 cattle project, such as mustering details, prices and sales, on the computer.
 Several months later, he had still not made any progress in learning how to use the computer, and was instructing his wife to write reports for the cattle project.
-Cynthia said: ‘He tells me what to write, and I write and print it out.
+She said, ‘He tells me what to write, and I write and print it out.
 I check incoming email every morning.’
 She also printed out emails for another male relative.

-At Kwale Kwale in February 2012, Rhonda, the tertiary-educated middle-aged woman who worked part-time in Alice Springs, told us that she wanted to teach her husband to use the computer, but he was ‘too frightened to go near it’.
+At Kwale Kwale in February 2012, Rhonda, the tertiary-educated, middle-aged woman who worked part-time in Alice Springs, told us that she wanted to teach her husband to use the computer, but he was ‘too frightened to go near it’.
 She was also hoping to set up Skype so he could talk to his daughters, who lived away from the community.
-Rhonda said she wanted to learn how to access internet banking, shopping and Centrelink so she could teach others in the community how to use them, along with Skype and making Microsoft word documents.
-In Chapter 5, we discussed how she had planned to use word processing programs on the computer to make multi-lingual books about bush tucker with another community member.
+Rhonda said she wanted to learn how to access internet banking, shopping and Centrelink so she could teach others in the community how to use them, along with Skype and making Microsoft Word documents.
+In Chapter 5, we discussed how she had planned to use word processing programs on the computer to make multilingual books about bush tucker with another community member.
 She had also thought she might order groceries online from supermarkets in Alice Springs, which she could sell, along with home-grown vegetables, at a stall in the community.
-She reported using the computer mostly to contact friends by email as well as doing contract work; another community member described Rhonda using her home computer as her ‘office’.
+She reported using the computer mostly to contact friends by email as well as to do contract work; another community member described Rhonda using her home computer as her ‘office’.

 As these stories suggest, certain young and middle-aged women came to